roboll/kube-vault-controller/README.md

   --namespace-prefix='secret/cluster-name/'
   ```

-Users inside of the namespace `example` will not only be able to create secretClaims under the path `secret/cluster-name/example/*`.
+Secretclaims created in the namespace `example` will now only be able to create secretClaims with paths inside `secret/cluster-name/example/*`.
 If they try to access another path under the prefix that isn't their namespace they will see the following error:

 ```
 2019/11/26 10:52:09 error: failed to update secret for key example/not-allowed: vault-controller: "example/not-allowed": can't create path "secret/cluster-name/othernamespace/not-allowed" because it is under the namespacePrefix "secret/cluster-name/" but not in its own namespace "example"
 ```

+The prefix can be anything you want it to be.
+If you want your secrets to be in the form `secret/cluster-name/namespace` you will need to make sure that your prefix is exactly `secret/cluster-name/` with a trailing `/`.
+You could also use `secret/cluster-name_` as your prefix.
+This would mean secrets for the `example` namespace need to be written to `secret/cluster-name_example/key`.

 You can also look at the [namespaced-secrets example](./example/namespaced-secrets.yaml) to get a better idea of how it works.